- What is the Postdoc Union, UAW Local 5810?

 UAW 5810 is part of the International Union, United Automobile, Aerospace and Agricultural Implement Workers of America (UAW).
 The UAW has historically been one of the largest and most diverse unions in North America.
-In recent decades, more than 40,000 workers in higher education have joined the UAW, including academic student employees at the University of California (UAW Local 2865), University of Washington (UAW Local 4121), California State University (UAW Local 4123), and University of Massachusetts (UAW Local 2322).
-The UAW also now represents Postdocs at the Amherst, Boston and Dartmouth campuses of the University of Massachusetts.
+In recent decades, more than 64,000 workers in higher education have joined the UAW, including academic student employees at the University of California (UAW Local 2865), University of Washington (UAW Local 4121), California State University (UAW Local 4123), and University of Massachusetts (UAW Local 2322), University of Connecticut, New York University and Columbia University.
+The UAW also represents Postdocs at the Amherst, Boston and Dartmouth campuses of the University of Massachusetts.

 Each of these UAW Locals has won increases in pay, benefits and workplace rights.
 Having the same union represent graduate students and Postdocs at UC builds power and allows Postdocs to draw on years of UAW experience in representing UC employees.

 Yes.
-In addition to UAW Local 5810, the largest postdoc union in North America, postdocs have also formed unions successfully at the University of Connecticut Health Center, University of Alaska, and in Canada at McMaster University and the University of Western Ontario.
-Postdocs at the Amherst, Boston and Dartmouth campuses of the University of Massachusetts and at Rutgers University are currently negotiating for their first contracts.
+In addition to UAW Local 5810, the largest Postdoc Union in North America, Postdocs have also formed unions successfully at the University of Washington, University of Massachusetts, University of Connecticut Health Center, Rutgers University, University of Alaska, University of Oregon, and at universities in Canada.

-Becoming a member helps strengthen our voice as postdocs at UC and allows you to participate in union decisions.
-Consistent majority support from postdocs was critical to winning improved wages, rights, and benefits in our historic first contract with UC.
+Becoming a member helps strengthen our voice as Postdocs at UC and allows you to participate in union decisions.
+Consistent majority support from Postdocs was critical to winning improved wages, rights and benefits in our contract with UC.
 Continued strong majority membership allows us to better enforce our contract and win more improvements in upcoming negotiations.
 In addition, becoming a member gives you the right to participate fully in the Union – vote in elections, attend meetings, run for office, get updates, etc.

-All postdocs are covered by our contract, but you need to fill out a membership card to be counted as a member.
-Member dues are 1.15% of gross pay and a one-time initiation fee of $10.
-Under California state law and our contract with UC, non-members pay “Fair Share” fees to cover the representational costs incurred by the Union.
-Fees are currently 0.95% of gross pay.
-That means that the extra you pay to be a member is only 0.2%, or 20 cents per every $100 you make.
-The monthly amount varies on your salary but for a postdoc making $40,000 the difference is about $6.66 per month.
-It costs just a little extra to be a member, but having a strong membership majority means a great deal in enforcing our current contract and winning improvements in the future.
+All Postdocs are covered by our contract, but you need to fill out a membership card to become a member.
+Member dues are 1.44% of gross pay and a one-time initiation fee of $10.
+Your dues cover the costs of having a strong union.
+Having a strong membership majority means a great deal in enforcing our current contract and winning more improvements in the future.

 About 20 percent of dues money goes into the UAW Strike Fund, which – whether we use it in the future or not – gives us more power at the bargaining table.
 The remaining portion of dues (approximately 30 percent) goes to the UAW International Union, which provides us with expertise and support regarding negotiations, contract enforcement, legal matters, health and safety, insurance benefits, political action, and many other issues.

-UAW 5810 has the first stand-alone postdoctoral scholar contract in the US.
-It includes experience-based pay increases that match NIH/NRSA Postdoctoral Stipends and make UC postdocs among the best paid in the US.
+UAW 5810 has the first stand-alone Postdoctoral scholar contract in the US.
+It includes experience-based pay increases that match NIH/NRSA Postdoctoral Stipends and make UC Postdocs among the best paid in the US.
 Other improvements we won include increases in paid time off, stable health benefits over a five-year period, and workplace rights and protections covering health and safety, layoff and dismissal, and non-discrimination, among many others.
 We also established a grievance process to resolve employment-related disputes, which allows us the option of asking a neutral third-party arbitrator, rather than the University, to determine whether our rights have been violated.
-Click here for a brief summary of your rights under the contract or here to read the contract in full.
+Click here for a brief summary of your rights under the contract (for an LBL specific summary, click here) or here to read the contract in full.